 Thirdly when practising mindfulness our thoughts are held non-judgmentally and without criticism toward ourselves or others.
 Mindfulness aims to not to manage, control or even downplay our thoughts, we merely want to start paying real attention to our human experiences without being triggered, judgmental or even labelling or creating stories about them.

-Mindfulness permits us to be an “onlooker” of your own perceptions, our continually drifting thoughts and unchecked emotional responses as they happen in real time, catching wayward thoughts and emotions, before being drawn into their turbulent current or immediately reacting to those direct challenges or “triggers”.
+Mindfulness permits us to be an “onlooker” of our own perceptions, our continually drifting thoughts and unchecked emotional responses as they happen in real-time, catching wayward thoughts and emotions, before being drawn into their turbulent current or immediately reacting to those direct challenges or “triggers”.

 When you’re able to live mindfully you can literally transform your entire world from the inside out and from that place live in harmony with yourself and in harmony with the world around you.